-So it’s no surprise that in solidarity with Indian Market, Local Flavor’s August issue brings you a look at artists in Northern New Mexico’s Native American community, from potters, to fashion designers, gallerists, chefs and storytellers; all of whom contribute to the glorious tapestry of their living Cultural Heritage.
+So it’s no surprise that in solidarity with Indian Market, Local Flavor’s August issue brings you a look at artists in Northern New Mexico’s Native American community, from potters to fashion designers who are designing some of the most recognizable indian clothes, gallerists, chefs and storytellers; all of whom contribute to the glorious tapestry of their living Cultural Heritage.

 Local Flavor’s Editor Cullen Curtiss, fills us in on what’s new between the covers of this month’s issue on the stands now.